 The Wayne C. Booth: Graduate Student Prizes in Undergraduate Teaching

 The Booth Prize honors graduate students who have taught in a formal capacity in the College for at least two quarters.
 Up to four awards of $2,000 are given at the annual Honors Awards Reception.
 Read more about the Booth Prizes and previous winners.

 To nominate your teacher:

 Write a letter describing the contribution the nominee made to your education.
 Include the name of the nominee and the course which inspired you.
-Submit in hard copy to: John W. Boyer, Dean of the College, Harper 241, or send via email to: email@example.com.
+Submit in hard copy by April 6, 2018 to John W. Boyer, Dean of the College, Harper 241, or send via email to: firstname.lastname@example.org.

 Contact Daniel Koehler, Assistant Dean of the College, at (773) 702-0121 or email@example.com.